Garywtne/Team_Project_One/README.md

 ### Choosing a dataset
-Utilising the UK Road Safety: Traffic Accidents and Vehicles Detailed dataset of road accidents and involved vehicles in the UK (2005-2017) we set out by forming 4 hypotheses so we could target the data relevant to our hypotheses and attemp to turn that raw data in meaningful information.
+Utilising the UK Road Safety: Traffic Accidents and Vehicles Detailed dataset of road accidents and involved vehicles in the UK (2005-2017) we set out by forming 4 hypotheses so we could target the data relevant to our hypotheses and attempt to turn that raw data in to **meaningful information**.

 ### Hypothesis 1: Younger drivers are involved in more accidents
 ### Hypothesis 2: Driving on a weekday has no affect on the number of accidents.